Declan O'Sullivan: Club

-Born in Cahersiveen, County Kerry, O'Sullivan plays his club football with his local club Dromid Pearses and with his divisional side South Kerry and has enjoyed much success.
-After garnering minor and under-21 county titles with South Kerry, he later went on to become a star at senior level.
+Born in Cahersiveen, County Kerry, O'Sullivan played his club football with his local club Dromid Pearses and with his divisional side South Kerry.
+After garnering minor and under-21 county titles with South Kerry, he later went on play at senior level.

-In 2004 O'Sullivan tasted victory for the first time as a footballer when South Kerry qualified for the final of the county senior championship.
+In 2004 O'Sullivan had his first win when South Kerry qualified for the final of the county senior championship.
 The opponents on that occasion were Laune Rangers.
-The divisional side were far too powerful on that occasion and secured a 1–13 to 2–5 victory.
+The divisional side secured a 1–13 to 2–5 victory.
 It was O'Sullivan's first county senior winners' medal.

 O'Sullivan's South Kerry side reached the county final again in 2005, this time with Dr. Croke's providing the opposition.
-In what was considered a dream final, the game turned into a close affair.
-After the sixty minutes South Kerry retained their title and O'Sullivan picked up a second county winners' medal.
+In what was considered a dream final, after the sixty minutes South Kerry retained their title and O'Sullivan picked up a second county winners' medal.

 In 2006 South Kerry still dominated the club championship in Kerry.
-The final that year was a repeat of 2005 as Dr. Crokes set out on a revenge mission.
-The game developed into an extremely tense battle with no side taking a substantial lead.
-At the full-time whistle South Kerry just about retained their title for a third consecutive year on a score line of 0–12 to 1–8.
+The final that year was a repeat of 2005 as Dr. Crokes set out on a revenge match.
+At the full-time whistle South Kerry retained their title for a third consecutive year on a score line of 0–12 to 1–8.
 It was O'Sullivan's third county winners' medal.

 South Kerry had the chance to make history in 2007 by capturing a fourth consecutive county title.
-All went to plan as the divisional side found little difficulty in reaching the final once again.
+His side found little difficulty in reaching the final.
 A divisional side from the other half of the county, Feale Rangers provided the opposition.
-The game was an extremely close affair, however, O'Sullivan's side were finally bested as Rangers went on to win by 1–5 to 0–6.
+O'Sullivan's side lost as Rangers went on to win by 1–5 to 0–6.

 In 2009 for the third time in 5 years South Kerry and Dr. Crokes faced each other in the county final.
 South Kerry ran out one point winners on a score line of 1–08 to 0-10 giving Sullivan a fourth county championship medal.